cpiber/PHPInclude/README.md

 Install all dependencies: `npm install`.

-To compile, run `npm run prepublish` in the root directory of this repository.
+To compile, run `npm run prepare` in the root directory of this repository.

 To run the 'watch' gulp task without compiling, run `npm run test` in the root directory.
 This changes into 'src' and sets the directory to '../test' (see `--cd` above).